-Avatar V AI digital twin avatar generator | HeyGen
+Avatar V AI digital twin Avatar generator | HeyGen

 More accurate lip-sync

 Phoneme-level accuracy across every supported language.
-What you hear and what you see are in perfect agreement at any speed, in more than 175 languages and dialects.
+What you hear and what you see stay perfectly aligned at any speed, in 175+ languages and dialects.

 Facial expression accuracy